andavissuse/sca/README.md

   * report information (e.g., OS version, support status, etc.)

 # sca results
 By default (if invoked w/o -c option), sca outputs information for all categories to stdout.
 Default categories are os, system, kernel, kmods, warning-cmds, error-cmds.
-Optional (sca+) categories are srs, bugs.
+Optional (sca+) categories are SRs and bugs.

-The "-c" option can be used to restrict checks/output to specific categories.
+The "-c" option can be used to restrict checks to specific categories.

 The "-o" option writes short-form output (name-value pairs) to the file specified, along with an overall "1 (good)/-1 (bad)/0 (need-more-info)" result for each category.
 Results are determined as follows: